 - 1. Program and Additional Resources Guide (YOU'RE READING IT) - 2.
 DVD with 12 outstanding international TV ads - 3.
 Student Ballots - 4.
-Classroom Tally and Evaluation Sheet manitobastoptobacco.ca or phone:
+Classroom Tally and Evaluation Sheet manitobastoptobacco.ca health.promotion@gov.mb.ca

-You can also download all items and view the ads (password: StopTobacco2020) from our website at:
+You can also download all items and view the ads (password: StopTobacco2021) from our website at:

-If you require an additional DVD, please contact Amy Young by email: amy.young@gov.mb.ca manitobastoptobacco.ca
+If you are having issues with the website please contact: Manitoba Health Seniors and Active Living Health Promotion & Policy Unit greg.martin@gov.mb.ca manitobastoptobacco.ca